-SLAL operates a 'three lines of defence' model of risk management, with clearly defined roles and responsibilities for committees and individuals:
+The Company operates a 'three lines of defence' model of risk management, with clearly defined roles and responsibilities for committees and individuals:

-First line

-Day-to-day risk management is delegated from the Board to the Chief Executive and, through a system of delegated authorities and limits, to business managers.

-Second line

-Risk oversight is provided by the Chief Risk Officer and supported by the specialist Risk Management and Compliance functions across Standard Life as well as committees such as the ERMC and with reporting to the Risk and Capital Committee (RCC).
+First line Second line Third line Day-to-day risk management is delegated from the Board to the Chief Executive and, through a system of delegated authorities and limits, to business managers.
+Risk oversight is provided by the Chief Risk Officer and supported by the specialist Risk Management and Compliance functions across Standard Life Aberdeen as well as committees such as the ERMC and with reporting to the Risk and Capital Committee (RCC).
 The majority of members of the ERMC are senior first line representatives.
 Independent oversight is provided by non-executive Directors at the RCC.
+Independent verification of the adequacy and effectiveness of the internal risk and control management systems is provided by our Internal Audit function.
+This is independent from all other operational functions.
+It operates subject to supervision and challenge by the Audit Committee.